Modi, Takaichi initiate deeper cooperation in AI, economic security, energy, defence

 - The 2026 Economic Security Dialogue (May 11) identified five cooperation sectors: critical minerals, semiconductors, ICT (including AI and telecom), clean energy, and pharmaceuticals.

-Connection to this news: The joint economic security roadmap signed at the 16th Summit directly operationalises the 2026 Dialogue agenda, institutionalising supply chain de-risking from China-dominant sectors into a bilateral framework.
+The joint economic security roadmap signed at the 16th Summit directly operationalises the 2026 Dialogue agenda, institutionalising supply chain de-risking from China-dominant sectors into a bilateral framework.

 Quad Framework and Indo-Pacific Strategy